darrylbrick/hello-world/README.md

 # hello-world
 My practise repository
-This is my brief description
+This is my brief description of hello-world